artefactual-labs/amclient/CONTRIBUTING.md

 There are many ways to contribute:

-* submitting bug reports,
+- submitting bug reports,
-* or writing code which can be incorporated into AMClient itself.
+- or writing code which can be incorporated into AMClient itself.

+## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
-**Table of Contents**

 - [Submitting bugs](#submitting-bugs)
 - [Contribution standards](#contribution-standards)